2020-2022

 Internally, we began working toward what we called "lightning strike" moments - big, news-worthy releases to wow our users and position ourselves as first-class player in a newly coined category: Collaborative Intelligence.

-In my corner of the product - Growth and Acquisition - this meant managing the bridge between marketing and the users' first product experience.
-Specifically, we needed to iterate on the existing signup flow to align it with a company-wide brand & design system refresh, with a focus on delightful moments.
+In my corner of the product — Growth and Acquisition — that meant owning the seam between the marketing site and the user's first product experience.
+Our mandate: rebuild the signup flow from scratch to match the new brand direction, and make it feel like it belonged there.

 The problem